 Spring cleaning will prepare the house for the heavy rains rolling in before summer, while an early fall clean helps clear out the buildup of dead leaves from the changing trees.

-If possible, avoid cleaning your gutters after a rain so that all moist debris has time to dry and can be entirely removed.
+If possible, avoid cleaning your gutters after rain so that all moist debris has time to dry and can be entirely removed.

 Some things to keep in mind during your cleaning: